 –The veggies in a restaurant biryani, like the rice, have a rather al-dente texture.
 And while you can add just about any vegetable to a biryani, restaurant biryanis typically use “dense” veggies, like potatoes and carrots.

 Armed with these thoughts off I went to the kitchen and got cooking.
 Since the restaurant-style biryani (as opposed to a home-style one) is rather dependent on technique for its unique flavor and texture, try and follow the steps closely.

 I hope everyone’s having a great and as vegan as possible Diwali.
-Have you already visited Holy Cow!’s Free Diwali page?
+Have you already visited Holy Cow!’s Indian vegan sweets page?
 And if you haven’t already, do drop in on Mints of the blog Vadani Kaval Gheta, who is celebrating an almost vegan Diwali with dairy-free versions of popular Indian sweets.
 Check it out.

 - 1½ cups basmati rice, covered with water and soaked for 30 minutes, then drained

 - 1½ cups vegetable stock